sheldonkwoodward/modrc/README.md

 This will create the ModRC directory at `~/.modrc`.

 ## Usage
-ModRC consists of a number of sub-commands to manage your installatio and files.
+ModRC consists of a number of sub-commands to manage your installatio and files. **Not all commands are available/working as this project is still in Alpha.** This list acts as a guideline for development, not an official list of forthcoming commands.

 ### Setup
 ```